 - IT: Here’s all the info you need to get access to the high-speed UNE network while you’re here (and yes you can arrange it before you leave home – Wired version and Wireless Version).
 FYI, some College Rooms (due to building materials) do not receive good quality wireless signal so make sure you throw an ethernet cable in your bag before you leave if you’re staying in College.

 - Library: No doubt you’ll be using the Library while you’re here.
 Click on the link for information about the learning commons.

-- ID Cards: You’ll need a student ID card – if you haven’t sorted yours out yet, head on over to the ID Cards site, or alternatively, you can get one printed out by Safety and Security in the Library – on the spot – when you get here (be sure to bring 100 points of ID with you).
+- ID Cards: You’ll need a student ID card – if you haven’t sorted yours out yet, head on over to the ID Cards site, or alternatively, you can get one printed out by Safety and Security Located in the central courtyard – on the spot – when you get here (be sure to bring 100 points of ID with you).

 - Student Central: If you’d like to talk to someone about your degree, Unit selection, options, changes etc, drop into Dixson Library and book an appointment with one of the team at Student Central.

-- Parking: Make sure you park in the purple visitor parking baysrices are $8/day or $15/Week (probably the cheapest option).
+- Parking: Make sure you park in the purple visitor parking bays prices are $8/day or $15/Week (probably the cheapest option).
 Don’t run the gauntlet, the fines are significant!

 - Mobile Phones: Coverage is pretty good all over campus and there’s a great UNE mobile app to help you find your way around – mUNE (Download for Android here or Download for iOS here).

 - Food & Drinks: You have three options – Campus Essentials (which includes the newsagent and Australia post); Cafe Life in the northern courtyard and Booloominbah.

 - Flexi-teller: There’s a Commonwealth ATM located near Campus Essentials (click here for the map).

 - UNE Medical Centre: If you need to see a Doctor during your stay,you can book online here.